aproskur/aproskur/README.md

 Hi, I’m Anna

-I’m a web developer who focuses on building digital experiences that are enjoyable to use.
+I’m a web developer who builds digital experiences that are enjoyable to use.

 🎮 I’m also exploring **game development**